SyntheticSpheres/OpenDiagram---synchronise-mysql-2-redis/README.md

 # opendiagram-synchronise-mysql-2-redis
-Node.js server to synchronise MetaX to Redis Cache for fast access to Semantics
+Node.js server to synchronise data between MetaX and Redis for lightning fast access to MetaX Semantics

 Intended use: in-memory calls from odPortal